prometheusresearch/baseline-codebase/src/rex.assessment_import/test/test_import_assessment.rst

   >>> import_assessment(instrument_uid='qctest', input=input)
   Traceback (most recent call last):
   ...
-  Error: Check chunk `qctest1` row # 1 does not match template
+  rex.core.Error: Check chunk `qctest1` row # 1 does not match template
       nulls is not expected in data header.

 Import fails when one of the data rows contain null in assessment_id::